Sgavinmills/nc-games-scott/README.md

 The server is intended to mimick a real world backend service.
 It is designed as a board-game review service, it contains tables for reviews, comments, users, categories and votes - all of which can be queried through the API.

 This project was created by me as part of the back-end section of the Northcoders bootcamp.
-It uses the MVC design pattern and is fully RESTful.
-It was built using full TDD.
+This REST API was built using the MVC design pattern and was built using full TDD.

 Database creation and seeding scripts are included in the github repository